ALA22min22/assingment-8-all-apps/README.md

-# 🚀 React + Vite Multi-Feature SPA
+# 📱 Android Application Showcase - SPA

 ## 📖 Project Overview
-This project is a React + Vite SPA designed to showcase multiple app features in a single environment.
-It uses modern tooling for fast refresh, linting, and optimized builds.
+This project is a React + Vite Single Page Application (SPA) designed to simulate an Android application showcase platform.
+It allows users to explore various apps, search for specific ones, and simulate an installation process that persists within the session.
 The live deployment is hosted on Netlify.

 ## 🖼 Screenshot
 ![App Screenshot](https://i.ibb.co.com/n80PkjWx/Screenshot-2026-01-05-033436.png)